Pseudostegophilus: Species

+Pseudostegophilus contains the following valid species:

+Distribution and biology

 P. haemomyzon originates from the Orinoco River basin in Venezuela while P. nemurus is found in the Amazon basin in Brazil and Peru.
 P. haemomyzon grows to about 5.7 cm SL.
 P. nemurus grows to about 15.0 cm TL.
 P. nemurus is said to become attached to the gills, anal region, and fins of dead, dying, or disabled fishes.

 P. maculatus originates from the lower Paraná and Uruguay River basins in Argentina, Brazil, and Uruguay, while P. paulensis is from the upper Paraná River basin in Brazil.
 The remaining Pseudostegophilus species grow to about 5.4–6.0 cm in length.
 P. maculatus enters the gill chamber of the catfish Luciopimelodus pati and feeds on the gills.